ws500981/828j_proj/README.md

     address = "College Park, US"
 }
 ```
-This repo will be legend - wait for it - ary.. legendary!
+PS: This repo will be legend - wait for it - ary.. legendary!